 What we don’t: Not customizable and doesn’t come in a large range of sizes.

 The Vesper 20 is a bit lighter than our top-ranked Enlightened Equipment, but the Enigma makes up for it with 3 ounces more down (albeit with a slightly lower fill power).
-Further, the Therm-a-Rest is $105 more, lacks rear cinches (you won't be able to snug it closed without adding a sleeping pad to the system), and is only available in three sizes compared to the Enlightened Equipment's 16.
+Further, the Therm-a-Rest is $105 more, lacks rear cinches (you won't be able to snug it closed without adding a sleeping pad to the system), and is only available in 2-3 sizes depending on availability, compared to the Enlightened Equipment's 16 for a custom build.
 On the bright side, buying from a brand like Therm-a-Rest is as easy as picking your quilt off the shelf, while you might be waiting weeks or even months for your cottage-industry quilt.

 See the Therm-a-Rest Vesper 20